Computers cannot understand language so it's important to give them simple and logical instructions.

 There are four basic techniques you can use to improve your search skills: keyword searching, Boolean expressions, phrase searching, and truncation.

 All of these techniques can be combined together to create precise or broad searches.

-Google's Inside Search Tips & Tricks is very useful resource for learning the basics of searching but please be aware that not all of these will work the same way on every databases.
+Google's Search Tips & Tricks (below) is a very useful resource for learning the basics of searching but please be aware that not all of these will work the same way on every databases.

 Boolean searching is a way to tell the computer to do certain things with keywords that you are using in your search.
 If you want more help try out the tutorials linked below.

 When you combine keywords with AND you will only get results which contain all of the keywords joined by AND.

 Use AND when you need to narrow a search to contain ALL keywords.

 When you combine terms with OR you will get results which contain any of the terms joined by OR.